CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 ## PostgreSQL

 Some projects need the database PostgreSQL 15.
-I created a new pod with the command `sh crustde_install\pod_with_rust_pg_vscode\crustde_pod_create.sh`.
+I created a new pod with the command
+`cd crustde_install\pod_with_rust_pg_vscode; sh crustde_pod_create.sh`.
 The same `sh ~/rustprojects/crustde_install/crustde_pod_after_reboot.sh` is used after reboot.
 I didn't like the pgAdmin administrative tool.
 I will use the VSCode extension <https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-database-client2>.
-If you want, you can change the user and passwords in the bash script `crustde_pod_create.sh` to something stronger.
+If you want, you can change the clusters and passwords in the bash script `postgres_entrypoint.sh` depending on your needs.
+For now there are 2 clusters: dev_01 and test_01.

 ## Read more